 Bascom Palmer Eye Institute serves as the Department of Ophthalmology for the University of Miami Miller School of Medicine in Miami, Florida.
 We are committed to the protection and preservation of the treasured gift of sight.
 Our full-time faculty of internationally-respected physicians is skilled in every ophthalmic subspecialty and is board-certified with fellowship training.

-This year marks the 10th consecutive year that Bascom Palmer Eye Institute is rated the #1 eye hospital in the country as published in U.S.News & World Report’s Best Hospitals issue.
+This year marks the 11th consecutive year that Bascom Palmer Eye Institute is ranked the #1 eye hospital in the country and the top hospital in South Florida as published in U.S.News & World Report’s Best Hospitals issue.
 Ophthalmology Times rated Bascom Palmer the best overall ophthalmology program in the nation with the best eye hospital and the best clinical and residency programs.
 Additionally, many of our doctors are listed in Best Doctors in America.

-In addition to providing excellent eye care to more than 250,000 patients annually at our centers in Miami at the Anne Bates Leach Eye Hospital, in Naples, Plantation and Palm Beach Gardens, Florida, our faculty members conduct innovative biomedical research and present progressive, industry-leading academic programs to ophthalmologists and other physicians in the community and worldwide.
+In addition to providing excellent eye care to more than 250,000 patients annually at our centers in Miami at our Anne Bates Leach Eye Hospital on the campus of the University of Miami Miller School of Medicine, as well as in Naples, Plantation and Palm Beach Gardens, Florida.
+Our faculty members conduct innovative biomedical research and present progressive, industry-leading academic programs to ophthalmologists and other physicians in the community and worldwide.

 Advancing Medical Innovation